-- At the gas station, the fuel pump shuts off before the gage reads F (Full). - It takes a little more or less fuel to fill up than the fuel gage indicated.
-For example, the gage may have indicated the tank was half full, but it actually took a little more or less than half the tank's capacity to fill the tank. - The gage moves a little when you turn a corner or speed up. - The gage doesn't go back to E (Empty) when you turn off the ignition.
+- At the service station, the gas pump shuts off before the gage reads full. - It takes a little more or less fuel to fill up than the gage indicated.
+For example, the gage may have indicated the tank was half full, but it actually took a little more or less than half the tank's capacity to fill the tank. - The gage moves a little when you turn a corner or speed up. - The gage goes back to empty when you turn off the ignition.